postmanlabs/newman/README.md

 	dataFile: data.csv,                    // data file if required
 	iterationCount: 10,                    // define the number of times the runner should run
 	outputFile: "outfile.json",            // the file to export to
-	responseHandler: "TestResponseHandler" // the response handler to use }
+	responseHandler: "TestResponseHandler", // the response handler to use
+	stopOnError: true
+}

 Newman.execute(collectionJson, newmanOptions);